dirkpetersen/libnss-github/README.md

 ##Security considerations

-Always use after compat in nsswitch.conf, otherwise it could overwrite the shadow-password for root.
+Always use as last entry (after compat,systemd,sssd) in nsswitch.conf, otherwise it could overwrite the shadow-password for root.
 (shadow has no uids, so this cannot be ruled out)